-By December 30, 2019 (90 days after the incremental period end date), submit via eRA Commons.
+By December 30, 2021, submit via eRA Commons.

-The Programmatic Report is required on an annual basis and must be submitted as a .pdf to the "View Terms Tracking Details" page in the eRA Commons System no later than 90 days after the end of each 12-month incremental period.
+The Programmatic Report is required on an annual basis and must be submitted as a .pdf to the View Terms Tracking Details page in the eRA Commons System no later than 90 days after the end of each 12-month budget period.